ynager/visual_odometry_pipeline/README.md

 2.)
 Download the standard datasets (KITTI, Malaga, Parking) from
-    http://rpg.ifi.uzh.ch/teaching.html and add copy them into the /datasets directory.
+    http://rpg.ifi.uzh.ch/teaching.html and add copy them into the visual_odometry_project/datasets directory.
 The directories must be renamed to 'kitti', 'malaga', and 'parking'.

 3.) in src/parameters.m, select the dataset by setting the variable ds.
     Optionally, also change the pipeline parameters there

-4.) run main.m to start the pipeline.
+4.) go into visual_odometry_project/src, and run main.m to start the pipeline.

 ### Screencasts ###

 Please find the link to the screencasts of this pipeline applied to six different datasets below:

 https://drive.google.com/open?id=1AHjNfthDAVzBY2az-X1W9HUt4fE05oeL